makersacademy/async-workshops/run-the-question-code.md

-# More help on getting the callbacks questions running.
+# More help on getting the question code running.

 * Clone this repo to your computer.

-* Open the `callbacks-workshop` directory.
+* Open either the `callbacks-workshop` or the `promises-workshop` directory, depending on which workshop you're in.

 * Open a new web browser window and drop `index.html` onto it.